What does it mean for Essex County Council to be a Lead Local Flood Authority (LLFA)?

 - maintain a register of assets – these are physical features that have an effect on flooding

-- look into flooding incidents and make the results from these investigations public.
+- investigate flooding incidents where necessary and make the results from these investigations public

-- commission works to manage flood risk from surface runoff or groundwater
+- commission works to plan and prioritise flood risk management activities in relation to surface runoff or groundwater

 - respond to major planning applications in relation to sustainable drainage systems.